-This matrix has two interesting properties: it is diagonally dominant and is therefore guaranteed to converge when using the Gauss-Seidel iteration, and the upper right of the matrix is computable from the lower left [5].
-Alternative methods for computing the solution of this matrix have been proposed by Cohen et al. [6].
+where B_j is the radiosity of surface j, ρ_j is the reflectivity of surface j, H_j is the energy incident on surface j, E_j is the energy emitted by surface j.
+This equation represents the matrix with two interesting properties: it is diagonally dominant and is therefore guaranteed to converge when using the Gauss-Seidel iteration, and the upper right of the matrix is computable from the lower left [5].